-The LEC301 course is intended to prepare students that have failed the Cardiovascular module to succeed in their second attempt.
+The LEC301 course is intended to prepare students that have failed the Cardiovascular module to succeed in their reattempt.
 This 8-week course is offered in Weeks 9-16 of Semester 3.
-The course will focus on cognitive and non-cognitive factors identified as contributing to a student's struggles with the module content during their first attempt.
+The course will focus on cognitive and non-cognitive factors identified as contributing to a student's struggles with the module content during their previous attempt.